litxio/ptghci/README.md

 ## Overview

 ptghci is an interactive command shell for Haskell designed for high-productivity interactive coding.
-It is implemnted as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by iPython.
+It is implemnted as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by IPython.

 ## Features

 ### Syntax highlighting

-Highlighting is based on the `pygments` library, with a variety of styles available through the `%style` magic command.
+Highlighting is based on the `pygments` library, with a variety of styles available through the `%style` [magic command](#magic-commands)magic command.

 ![Syntax highlighting](https://litxio.github.io/ptghci/images/syntax_highlight.svg)